-"G100" is a UK standard which some distribution companies use when setting the requirements for the Grid Limit (or "load curtailment") in EV charging equipment.
+"G100" is a UK standard which some distribution companies use when setting the requirements for the Grid Limit (or "load curtailment") function in EV charging equipment.
+One requirement is that the equipment should detect if the grid CT is disconnected.

-When the G100 Protection setting is turned on (default) zappi will detect if the grid CT has become disconnected and will limit the output from the zappi to prevent the grid supply being overloaded.
+When the CT Detect Protection setting is turned on (default) zappi will detect that the grid CT has become disconnected and will limit the output from the zappi to prevent the grid supply being overloaded.

-This setting applies to wired CT's and is found on the Advanced - CT Config menu
+This setting applies to wired CT's and is found on the Advanced - CT Config menu.